Alabastron: Distribution

-Alabastra also appeared in many other places in the ancient world, notably Assyria, Syria and Palestine, all having presumably been inspired by or exported from Greece or Egypt.
+Alabastra also appeared in many other places in the ancient world, notably Assyria, Syria and Palestine.
+Alabastra have been traded by Greek and Phoenician merchants as far as Italy and the western Mediterranean.

+The production of glass varieties is well documented on the islands of Cyprus and Rhodes, where the Phoenician activities have been widely attested.
+In Lydia, legendary for its wealth of gold, precious metal Alabastra are known from the sixth century BC.

-Within a hundred years after arriving in the area, Greek artisans were producing elaborately decorated silver alabastra, long and narrow and 12–16 cm in height.
+Greek artisans were producing elaborately decorated silver alabastra, long and narrow and 12–16 cm in height.
 The decoration usually involved dividing the body of the vase into four horizontal zones by ornamental bands around it.

 An alabastrotheca (ἀλαβαστροθήκη or ἀλαβαστοθήκη) was a box or casket for storing alabastra or a holder used to keep the bottles upright when not in use, as their rounded bottoms made them unable to stand on their own.

+Notable examples

+The quadrilingual "Caylus Vase of Xerxes" Alabastron with Egyptian hieroglyphs was famously used in the 19th century for deciphering ancient cuneiform scripts.
+Similar vases, found later, are the Jar of Xerxes I, and also the Yale Babylonian Collection Alabastron Vessel.